seymayldz/bioinformatics-data-skills/README.md

 import numpy as np
 import seaborn as sns
 ```
 I created a numpy array of random integers.
-I set a size for it (100X100 matris).
+I set a size for it (100X100 matrix).
 This index of integers ranges from [0, 100].
 The code I used for that:
 ```
 array= np.random.randint(0,101, size=(100,100))